itguser/munichimputationserver/docs/prepare-your-data.md

-## Quality Control for HRC, 1000G and CAAPA imputation
+## Quality Control for HRC or 1000G imputation

 Will Rayner provides a great toolbox to prepare data: [HRC or 1000G Pre-imputation Checks](http://www.well.ox.ac.uk/~wrayner/tools/).